spadma3/duck/CSII/README.md

 This will execute the line following on your Duckiebot with the controller class controller-1.py you find in CSII/Exercises/HWExercise1.

 In order to steer your Duckiebot and start the lane following, you can either use the controller or my virtual controller.
+For the virtual controller, install pygame

+    pip install pygame

+Then you're ready to use it!
 Type (on your Laptop)

-    make virtual-joy-<vehicle_name>
+    make virtual-joystick-<vehicle_name>

 Where <vehicle_name> is your vehicles name (mine is for example lex).
 You can steer your Duckiebot by using the arrow keys and
 'a' to turn on lane following, 's' to stop lane following.
 For more information, go to